 I am the Alpha and the Omega, the First and the Last, the Beginning and the End.Aleph and Tau, first and last in Hebrew.
 Alpha and Omega, first and last in Greek.
 Both languages referring to both the Father and the Son.
 Someone’s trying to tell us something.)

 Daniel 12:1-2 says that following the Great Tribulation Daniel’s people will come out of their tombs, some to everlasting life and some to shame and everlasting contempt.
 This is the Bible’s first mention of two resurrections, one for the faithful and one for the damned.
 Those who are resurrected to life will dwell in Israel during the Millennium, the final fulfillment of Ezekiel 37:13.
 From Rev. 20:11-15 we learn that the resurrection of the damned will happen 1000 years later at the Great White Throne judgment.

 One Nation Under One King

-There are prophecies through out the Bible that demonstrate the need for the nation Israel to exist again as the time of the end approaches.
-But none contains such a clear picture of their development from a tiny remnant of an ancient people into a covenant nation that will once again be the center of God's attention and the pre-eminent kingdom on Earth.
-It's something only He could do, and it's no wonder that the enemy has dedicated all of his resources in an effort to prevent it.
+There are prophecies throughout the Bible that demonstrate the need for the nation Israel to exist again as the time of the end approaches.
+The one’s I’ve emphasized contain the clearest pictures of modern Israel’s development from a tiny remnant of an ancient people into a covenant nation that will once again be the center of God’s attention and the pre-eminent kingdom on Earth.
+It’s something only God could do, and it’s no wonder that the enemy has dedicated all of his resources in an effort to prevent it.
 The battle of the ages is looming and Israel is right in the middle of it.
 You can almost hear the footsteps of the Messiah.
-(09-29-07)